Working with youth

 The Tobacco Free Schools Law includes retail marijuana in the prohibition language.
 RMC Health worked with school districts to provide training, education and technical assistance to review and revise current policies to comply with the updated law.

-More resources for evidence-based curricula:
+More resources for evidence-based curricula

 Marijuana may impact the ability to pay for college